-Jobs: How to Add, Move, Edit, Archive, Delete
+Jobs: How to Add, Move, Edit, Archive, and Delete

-While pipelines are a tool that allows you to view all your projects in one place, jobs are the individual projects that you’re performing for clients that move through a pipeline.
-You can add new jobs to a pipeline, link documents, contracts, bills to them, and move them from stage to stage until completion.
+While pipelines allow you to view all your projects in one place, jobs are the individual projects you perform for clients that move through a pipeline.
+You add new jobs to a pipeline, then link documents, contacts, tasks, and invoices to them, as you move them from stage to stage until completion.

 - Adding Jobs